MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/manage-office-365-accounts.md

 - MED150
 - BCS160
 ms.assetid: 98ca5b3f-f720-4d8e-91be-fe656548a25a
-description: "Learn what tools to use to manage your Office 365 users, and how what you can use depends on how you manage user identities. "
+description: "In this article, you'll learn about what tools to use and how to manage Office 365 accounts."
 ---

 # Tools to manage Office 365 accounts